juliabonifaciio/report-card/README.md

 - SitAlunoForm.java

 ## Usage
-After opening the project in NetBeans, access the `CalculadoraForm.java` file to begin utilizing the calculator.
+After opening the project in NetBeans, access the `SitAlunoForm.java` file to begin utilizing.

 ## License
 This project is licensed under the MIT License.